A semi-analytical $x$-space solution for parton evolution -- Application to non-singlet and singlet DGLAP equation: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have demonstrated that the proposed $x$-space method implemented in \texttt{POMPOM} is capable of accurately solving the DGLAP equation for the non-singlet and singlet cases.
-We obtained good agreement with both the Les Houches benchmark set as well as the PDFs from \cite{Gluck:1998xa}.
+We obtained good agreement with both the Les Houches benchmark set as well as with Mellin-space evolution of the PDFs from \cite{Gluck:1998xa}.
 Sum rule violations drop to levels below $10^{-6}$ for $\mathcal{O}(200)$ basis functions, relative corrections when further increasing the number of basis functions are below $10^{-4}$ except very close to $x=1$. \texttt{POMPOM} is accurate over a wide range of $x$ as well as $\mu$, we tested for $2\,\Lambda_\text{QCD}\simeq\mu<\unit[10]{TeV}$ and $10^{-7}<x<1$.
 The largest deviations are observed for $x\approx 1$ and originate from truncating of the series for $\ln(1-x)$.
 One could try to improve accuracy in the large-$x$ region by amending the basis by $\ln(1-x)$, however since we achieved a, for our purposes, satisfactory level of accuracy, this is beyond the scope of the present paper.
+The performed numerical studies demonstrate that for the leading order DGLAP equation the cut-off effect of the \texttt{POMPOM} method can indeed be controlled with a numerically manageable number of basis functions.
+This is an essential foundation for a potential development of \texttt{POMPOM} towards an state-of-the-art DGLAP evolution program that could for example be used for PDF fitting.

 Structurally, the DGLAP equations are very similar to the ETQS evolution equation of the twist-3 Qui-Sterman function.
 In the singlet case the latter is \cite{Pirnay:2013}